 Figure 8.
 Values for CO2 Mole Fraction in Atmosphere from CP01CNSM-SBD12-04-PCO2AA000 are approximately 20 ppm lower at the end of deployment 5 compared to the values at the beginning of deployment 6.

-Redmine 14529: Recovered data were not available for download for four deployments of Pioneer and Endurance PCO2A data.
-We were attempting to create Jupyter Notebook tutorials for educators using PCO2A data, so we submitted a Helpdesk ticket regarding the missing data.
-The Marine Implementing Organizations ingested these data into the OOI cyberinfrastructure or annotated the datasets to explain why the data aren’t available for download in November 2019 and the issue is resolved.
+Recovered data are not available for download for four deployments of Pioneer and Endurance PCO2A data.
+The issue was discovered while attempting to create Jupyter Notebook tutorials for educators using PCO2A data.
+A Helpdesk ticket was submitted regarding the missing data (#14529).
+The Marine Implementing Organizations (MIOs) ingested these data into the OOI cyberinfrastructure or annotated the datasets to explain why the data are not available for download in November 2019 and the issue was resolved.

-Redmine 14531: CO2 Flux (pco2_co2flux) currently isn’t being provided by the system for Pioneer and Global datasets (see Redmine ticket #14527 for details).
-In order to create pCO2 air-sea flux tutorials for educators, we calculated this variable externally using the pco2_co2flux function from the OOI ion_functions.
-When comparing our results to those provided by the OOI system for Endurance datasets, we observed that the OOI cyberinfrastructure was inverting the flux direction (Fig. 9).
+CO2 Flux (pco2_co2flux) currently was not being provided by the system for Pioneer and Global datasets (see Redmine ticket #14527 for details).
+In order to create pCO2 air-sea flux tutorials for educators, this variable was calculated externally using the pco2_co2flux function from the OOI ion_functions.
+When comparing these results to those provided by the OOI system for Endurance datasets, it was observed that the OOI cyberinfrastructure was inverting the flux direction (Fig. 9).
+A Helpdesk ticket was submitted (#14531).
 The MIOs determined that the inputs to the function were reversed for pco2a and pco2w, and the issue was fixed in December 2019.